 It’s not a pretty dish, but sometimes pretty isn’t needed.

-- Stir in the taco seasoning.
+- Stir in the taco seasoning and add the stock.

-- Add the cheese and serve.
+- Stir in the cheese until melted and serve

 Preparation time: 1 minute(s)